The Guru is proudly supported by....

 I reversed a module I have here and checked everything.
 Once the parts are removed it's actually not that complicated.
 I scanned the board and quickly cleaned it up in Photoshop and used that for verification when routing it.
 I found the only mistake on the other schematic was C6 value is missing (it's 10nF) and C5 is supposed to be wired to pin 12 of the op amp not to the center of the 2x 33k resistors.
 All things considered, the original published reversed schematic was a pretty good effort.
 Remember anything published is better than hoarding everything and publishing nothing like the 'perp' does LOL!

 Of course I re-reversed everything the 'Guru way' so the schematic is now perfect and better than everything before it hehe!
 The footprint of the op amps covers both the 150mil and 200mil versions and the rest of the design mirrors the original (i.e. no vias).
 This is effectively a 1:1 identical copy but using modern technology so it is repairable now.
-The cost to build this is about $5-$6 depending on where you get the tantalum caps from.
-The module was built and tested on a Raiden II PCB and works perfect :-D
+The cost to build this is about $3-$6 depending on where you get the tantalum caps from.
+The tantalum caps are the most expensive part and if you salvage them from the old module it will reduce the cost by 50%.

 Seibu HB45 Schematic